Post Treatment Care

 Post Ependymoma Treatment: Take Charge of Your Follow-up Care

 After initial diagnosis and treatment, you will require continued follow-up.
 The same steps you took to make initial brain and spine cancer treatment decisions will help you take the reins of your follow-up care.
 Ask your treating physician about specific recommendations for timing of imaging studies and other follow-up tests.
 If you have recurrence or progression of your cancer, you should discuss additional ependymoma treatment options, including clinical trials.
 Do your own research and seek second opinions to ensure you know about the latest brain tumor treatments or experimental therapies.
 It is important to receive follow-up care from a specialist who is familiar with ependymoma and the treatment.
 Other specialists and your primary care physician should also be involved in managing your other health issues and general health needs.

 The American Cancer Society organizes, runs, and facilitates thousands of cancer support groups through its state and local chapters.
 Their website is an excellent place to start.
 Another major resource for brain cancer support groups is The Cancer Support Community that provides support, education and hope to people affected by cancer.
-If you prefer online peer-to-peer support, the Association of Cancer Online Resources provides online access to electronic support groups for patients and caregivers.
+Visit the National Cancer Institute Cancer Support Groups webpage to learn about different options and search the NCI Database.

 If you have questions about where to turn for support please contact us.

 Daily updates on the latest ependymoma news and research.